Harshinivelavan/D-FLIPDLOP-NEGEDGE/README.md

 Q <= D;
 endmodule

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:JAYANI K RegisterNumber: 24005008 */
+Developed by:V.Harshini RegisterNumber: 24010419*/

 **RTL LOGIC FOR FLIPFLOPS**